 Why It Counts to Have Some Discounts

 In this article, Questia Group focuses on discounts and sales seasons.
-Our research was conducted through an online survey on our platform http://questia.ro covering 485 respondents.
+Our research was conducted through an online survey on our platform http://questia.ro covering 485 respondents, with a plus or minus 4% margin of error.
 The survey was active between 20 and 21 June 2017.
 Our key findings are presented below.

 Discounts, special offers and sales seasons are some of the main strategies used by brands either to attract new clients or to reward their regular customers.
 They involve urgency, or the anticipation of missing out.
 According to some theories in social science (such as the pleasure principle or the regulatory focus theory), people seek pleasure in order to avoid pain.
 The anticipation of mission out is one sort of "pain" that people will want to avoid.